kununu/elasticsearch/doc/QUERY.md

 ```

 #### Advanced boolean searching
-Note that the Search will contribute to the document score while the Filter won't.
+Note that the Searches will contribute to the document score while the Filter won't.
 ```php
 $query = Query::create(Filter::create('field', 'value'))
     ->search(